Templates Manager

 F. Leaves and leaf-lists with escaped special characters

-• The following example demonstrates escaping of special characters outside of the variable identifier (leaf-list 'leaf-list-a') and inside of the variable identifier (leaf 'leaf-a').
+• The following example demonstrates escaping of special characters outside the variable identifier (leaf-list 'leaf-list-a') and inside the variable identifier (leaf 'leaf-a').

 • Unescaped identifier of the leaf 'leaf-a': 'var-{2}'.